The Dr Lanzer Clinic – Your Trusted Cosmetic Surgery Clinic For Sydney Liposuction

 Patients suffering from lymphedema could look to liposuction to reduce some of the swelling they experience.
 In some cases, the treatment is also chosen for the reduction of discomfort and pain caused by the swelling.

 Gynaecomastia is a condition that causes fat to accumulate underneath the man’s breast.
 Therefore, patients suffering from this condition will often display a more feminine chest.
-To tackle this problem, liposuction can be used to remove the excess fat deposits in the chest area and restores a more masculine appearance.
+To tackle this problem, a cosmetic surgeon removes fat from the chest area and restores a more masculine appearance.
 As with other lipo procedure, this is a day surgery procedure.

 Liposuction can also be used to treat lipodystrophy syndrome, a condition where fat starts to pile up in one part of the body, while being lost in another part of the body.
 With liposuction, the excess fat can be removed, and the patient can once again obtain a more natural shape.

 Some patients may choose liposuction to treat lipoma.
 A lipoma is a benign fat tumour, which usually grows just underneath the skin and is therefore visible.
 Common places for lipomas include shoulders, neck, chest, arms, back, buttocks and thighs.
 However, in some rare cases, the lipoma develops deeper in the body and won’t be visible on the patient’s body.

 By using liposuction, a cosmetic surgeon can target the lipoma in question and remove it.
 However, patients need to be subjected to a full physical evaluation to determine if the lipoma is benign and not cancerous before liposuction can be considered.

 Dr Lanzer and his associated run a number of cosmetic clinics across Australia.
 Would you like to speak to Dr Lanzer about a possible liposuction, body contouring or body sculpting procedure and the cost

 ?
 Or do you suffer from a specific problem that liposuction could be a solution for?
 Please book a consult at the Dr Lanzer Clinic in Sydney.
-To make an appointment, simply contact us by telephone, email or web form, and our friendly team of receptionists will gladly provide you with an appointment.
+To get a consultation with Dr Lanzer, simply contact us by telephone, email or web form, and our friendly team of receptionists will gladly provide you with an appointment.